idMJA/kythia/docs/commands/economy.md

   - **Description:** Amount of money to transfer
   - **Type:** Integer
 **`/eco withdraw <amount>`**
-> Withdraw your cash from the bank.
+> Withdraw your kythia coin from kythia bank.

 **Options for this subcommand:**
 - **`amount*`**